ZTL-UwU/waveforge/docs/physics-system.md

 The Power Source structure outputs a constant electrical signal.

-### Smoke detector

-The Smoke Detector structure outputs an electrical signal when smoke pixels are in its detection area.
-The signal is turned off when there is no smoke in the area.

 ### Heater

 The Heater structure produces heat when powered by an electrical signal.

+### Gate

+The Gate structure that can open or close a passage for the duck and fluid pixels.
+When powered by an electrical signal, the gate opens, allowing the duck and fluid pixels to pass through.
+When not powered, the gate closes, blocking passage.

 ### Heat Sensor